Banner

 Enterprise Ontologies - Emerging Issues from the Internet of Things and Social Media

-Daniel O'Leary, Marshall, University of Southern California, United States
+Daniel O'Leary, University of Southern California, United States

 Extracting Semantically Enriched Events from the Literature